 How to Start a Vending Machine Business in 5 Simple Steps

 Whether you've run a business for years or you're just starting, there is no shortage of ways you can rake in some extra cash these days.
 One of the most lucrative ways to make money is to start your own vending machine business.

 If you’ve considered having vending machine routes, there are several crucial things you need to know before you get started.

 Read on to discover how to start a vending machine business in five steps so you can be on your way to making money full or part-time, depending on your goals.

 1. Select a Vending Machine Plan

 There are several ways you can obtain your vending machine, and each one has its own set of pros and cons.
 One easy step is to start the business from the ground up and purchase the machines yourself.
-This process is great if you have the funding to buy the machines, and you can source the locations for where you want them to go.
+This process is great if you have the funding to buy the machines, and you can source them for the locations on your route.

 When you buy vending machines out of your pocket, it can cost more upfront, but it also tends to reap you more substantial profit in the long run.
 Shop for dealers and distributors near you to find out what the current vending machine prices are.

 Another option to start your vending machine business is to buy a used machine or buy out someone else's existing route.
 If someone already has a lucrative route and they want to get out of the business, it's an excellent opportunity for you to get started at a lower price.
 Make sure you check the current machines and read all of the person's contracts with their customers to make sure everything looks satisfactory.